 You can certainly feel the oxygen reaction as the result is a much frothier liquid when you come to spit it out.

-The dosage is 10ml as is common amongst mouth mouthwashes.
+The dosage is 10ml as is common amongst mouthwashes.

 A 300ml bottle will get approximately 30 uses out of it.

-As the advised usage time is 3 times a day for 7 days, 1 treatment will leave a few in the bottom of a 300ml bottle.
+As the advised usage time is 3 times a day for 7 days, 1 treatment will leave a little liquid in the bottom of a 300ml bottle.

 If your dentist has advised differently, follow their advice.

 As with any product ingested orally, should you notice any side effects stop using and seek further assistance.
-It perhaps goes without saying that if you are sensitive to hydrogen peroxide be careful or avoid.
+It perhaps goes without saying that if you are sensitive to hydrogen peroxide you should avoid this mouthwash.
 It also contains levo-menthol which if accidentally ingested in excessive amounts may cause fits.

-So do not swallow it, rinse it around the mouth for a minute and spit out.
+So do not swallow it – simply rinse it around the mouth for a minute and spit out.